rabbitmq/rabbitmq-stream-go-client/README.md

 stream.NewConsumerOptions().
 			SetConsumerName("my_consumer"). <------
 ```
-A consumer must have a name to be able to store offsets.
+A consumer must have a name to be able to store offsets. <br>
 Note: *AVOID to store the offset for each single message, it will reduce the performances*

 See also "Offset Tracking" example in the [examples](./examples/) directory